Peacock is free. It may be the streaming service's not-so-secret weapon

 If you're tired of the parade of new streaming services launching every couple months, you're not alone.
-But the last one rolling by -- Peacock from Comcast's NBCUniversal -- wants to snap you out of your stupor with something the others won't match: a free option.
+But the last one rolling in -- Peacock, from Comcast-owned NBCUniversal -- wants to snap you out of your stupor with something the others won't match: a free option.

-Peacock is launching Wednesday, and yet again, it's another splashy new service from a media or technology giant.
-Just like Disney Plus, HBO Max and Apple TV Plus that came before, Peacock hopes its particular recipe of TV shows, movies and originals will hook you on its vision for TV's future.
-For you, these so-called "streaming wars" affect how many services you must use -- and pay for -- to watch your favorite shows and movies online.
+Peacock launched Wednesday, and yet again, it's another splashy new service from a media or technology giant.
+Just like Disney Plus, HBO Max and Apple TV Plus that came before it, Peacock hopes its particular recipe of TV shows, movies and originals will hook you on its vision for TV's future.
+For you, these so-called streaming wars affect how many services you must use -- and pay for -- to watch your favorite shows and movies online.

 But unlike the rest, Peacock has a free tier.
-Starting Wednesday, Peacock will offer about half of its 20,000-hour catalog free for anyone to stream in the US, so long as you're willing to watch advertising.
+Peacock offers about two-thirds of its 20,000-hour catalog free for anyone to stream in the US, as long as they're willing to watch advertising.

+"The 'freemium' model will be the secret weapon for Peacock to win against the other big streaming services," said Michael J. Wolf, chief executive of consulting firm Activate.
+The free tier "will ensure that Peacock comes out of the gate with a large base of users and will be the service's surest path to scale."

 This kind of free, ad-based video on demand isn't groundbreaking.
 It even has a jargony acronym, AVOD.
-But popular AVOD services like Pluto TV, Tubi and The Roku Channel don't mess around making originals.
-(Note: Pluto TV is owned by ViacomCBS, the parent company of CNET.)
-And they certainly don't reel in high-profile exclusives at eye-popping price tags, like Peacock's $500 million deal to win The Office away from Netflix starting in January.
+But popular AVOD services like Pluto TV, Tubi and the Roku Channel don't mess around making originals.
+(Editors' note: Pluto TV is owned by ViacomCBS, the parent company of CNET.)
+And the AVOD services certainly don't reel in high-profile exclusives at eye-popping price tags, like Peacock's $500 million deal to take The Office away from Netflix starting in January.

-That means Peacock has the bait of exclusive content just as Netflix, Disney Plus and HBO Max do, but with a free, ad-supported option too.
-It's the first service in years blending both worlds into one package.
-And together, those factors may land Peacock right in a sweet spot, just as the coronavirus pandemic has made them more important than ever.
+Peacock's proposition has the bait of exclusive content just as Netflix, Disney Plus and HBO Max do, but with a free, ad-supported option.
+It's the first service in years to blend both worlds into one package.
+And together, those factors may land Peacock right in a sweet spot, just as the coronavirus pandemic has made the combination more significant than ever.

 "Even before the crisis started, we were predicting that 2020 would be the year of AVOD making a big splash in the US," said Kevin Westcott, a top media researcher at Deloitte.
 The winning model, he said, has consistently been exclusive content that brings people in and a broad, diverse library that keeps them around.

-People are watching more streaming services than ever in the pandemic, and price has become less of a hurdle for people who signed up for new video subscriptions during the crisis compared with before, according to a study by consulting firm Activiate.
+People are watching more streaming services than ever in the pandemic, and price has become less of a hurdle for people who signed up for new video subscriptions during the crisis compared with before, according to Wolf's study.

 But the top reason people cancel a video subscription now?
 Since the pandemic began, it's become cost, according to Westcott.